What Grass-fed means?

 - Supplemental forage supplies do not contain genetically modified grains

 Milkio’s Grass-fed claim

-This grass is nurtured on fertile soil, and moderate temperature under plenty of sunshine, where freely roaming happy cows graze all year round.
+This pasture grass is nurtured on fertile soil and get nourished by moderate temperature under plenty of sunshine, clean rain water, etc. and freely roaming happy cows take this healthy grass in diet while grazing all year round on it.

 Our grass-fed ghee follows global standards prescribed by countries such as the USA, Australia and New Zealand